How Physiotherapy Can Help With Pain Relief While Breastfeeding

 About the author:

 Our senior physiotherapist Amber Hanrahan has a special interest in Women’s Health including pregnancy pain management, birth recovery and return to exercise postpartum.
-She has a 1.5 year old son, whom she is still breastfeeding, despite having mastitis five times to date!
-Having support and best practice advice has been paramount to her successful breastfeeding journey.
+She is a breastfeeding mum of two and has shared online the highs and lows of her breastfeeding journeys to date.
+Having support and individualised advice has been paramount to her successful breastfeeding journey.

 If you’d like to see more tips on these topics, follow Amber’s instagram account.
 There you will find a mix of educational advice, exercise ideas and unfiltered, real life mum-life!
 If you are in Perth, you can see Amber at our Cockburn Clinic Roar Physiotherapy.
 Otherwise, she will happily point you in the right direction to help you find a local physiotherapist to suit your needs.
 As always, these tips are general and an individualised assessment and treatment plan is recommended for best outcomes.